eggheadio-projects/the-beginners-guide-to-react/00-course-introduction.md

 - Recommend that you watch all of these videos through once without touching the keyboard.
 Just take notes.
 Then watch them a second time and follow along and change/break the code and review the bits that you need.
 - Download or clone the source code: [**Course Repo**](https://github.com/kentcdodds/beginners-guide-to-react/tree/egghead) and ⚠️ switch to the egghead branch.

-* Copy and past the `start` script in a terminal window to locally serve all the files.
+* Copy and paste the `start` script in a terminal window to locally serve all the files.
 Access the files in `localhost:3000`.

   - `npx browser-sync start --server --files "./*.html" --no-open --no-notify --directory`
   - `npx` comes bundled with Node.js